hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 As a reminder from the previous lesson, "a **variable** is a character string to which we assign a value.
 The value assigned could be a number, text, filename, device, or any other type of data.
 A variable is nothing more than a pointer to the actual data.
 The shell enables you to create, assign, and delete variables.” ([Source](https://www.tutorialspoint.com/unix/unix-using-variables.htm))

 It is easy to identify a variable in any bash script as they will always have the $ in front of them.
-Here is my very cleverly named variable: `$Variable`
+Here is our very cleverly named variable: `$Variable`

 ## Positional parameters are a special kind of variable